wiktor-falek/poe3/api/README.md

 ## GET /api/characters/:name

-Returns full data of the specified character.
+Returns full data of the specified character of the user.

 ### Example response